…and your warranty administrator is not a benevolent uncle. He actually has an incentive to save a few bucks for his employer.

 Lesson #7: Keep car manufacturers in check

+If you feel that you have been denied a warranty claim unfairly, go higher up the management chain.
+If that doesn’t help, try a different dealer, or contact the automaker directly.
+Remember that you always have the option to consult with an attorney and use SEMA as a resource to fight the denial of coverage.
 If you are in Canada, you can access the Canadian Automobile Manufacturers Vehicle Arbitration Program.
 The program offers free arbitration to consumers who are faced with warranty disputes with manufacturers.
 The CAMVAP has the power to order repairs or even vehicle return in certain cases.
 Lesson 8: Share your experience Have you had warranty disputes in the past?